russellchun/macaulaydataviz/syllabus.md

 * Conceptualize clear and concise ways to visualize these trends
 * Understand principles of data visualization and information design
 * Discuss ethical issues in data science and visualization
-* Create visualizations with a variety of tools: open-source code, web-based apps, and proprietary software
+* Create visualizations with a variety of tools: open-source code, web-based apps, and commercial software
 * Evaluate effectiveness of data visualizations

 ##Prerequisites